 Jerry began group facilitation in 1973 when he trained phone counselors in how to listen and be compassionate on the phone for Tarrant County Contact Teleministry (CONTACT).
 Contact was a crisis intervention hot phone line for depressed people considering suicide.
 He trained 200 phone counselors over 4 years.
 He also worked 7 years on phone for about 2000 hours of counseling.
 He and his wife attended 3 international conventions to learn more about suicide and grief.

 Yokefellows: In 1975, Jerry started facilitating Yokefellows Spiritual Growth groups.
-He received training about small groups from Dr. Cecil Osborne, of Yokefellow's Inc. In the 80's, Jerry formed more than 50 small "community-share" and "spiritual growth" groups.
+He received formal training about small groups from Dr. Cecil Osborne, of Yokefellow's Inc. In the 80's, Jerry formed more than 50 small "community-share" and "spiritual growth" groups.
 This included 9 Yokefellow groups in his church.
 He facilitated one group for 9 years.
 In the 80's, Yokefellow's had over 10,000 small groups worldwide.